Finding My Alonetude

 This is what precarity feels like from the inside.
 It is a labour condition, yes, and also a way of living in a body that has forgotten how to rest.

-For more than eighteen years, I have lived inside the slow violence of precarious academic labour.
+For more than nineteen years, I have lived inside the slow violence of precarious academic labour.
 Slow violence, a term coined by literary scholar Rob Nixon (2011), describes harm that unfolds gradually and often invisibly, accumulating over time rather than arriving as a single dramatic event.
 Precarious labour is slow violence.
 It arrives without announcement.
 It settles.
 It accumulates.
 It becomes the water you swim in until you forget you are wet.

 The phrase maybe next semester has followed me through contracts, calendars, and classrooms.
 It has accumulated as a quiet weight in my body, a residue difficult to name.
 Over time, that uncertainty settled into my jaw, my breath, and my nervous system.
 This is how survival feels when flexibility is demanded, and care remains absent.